 If a student's attendance drops below 80% then medical evidence will be required in order to authorise any future absences.

-The Deputy Head will meet with the student and their parents/carers and the student will receive a warning that they may not be entered for their A-Level examinations if the situation persists.
+The SLT i/c Attendance/Deputy Head will meet with the student and their parent(s)/carer(s) and the student will receive a warning that they may not be entered for their A-Level examinations if the situation persists.

-Students will be offered further support through our School Nurse, Careers Advisor, Inclusion Team, where appropriate.
+Students will be offered further support through our school nurse, careers advisor, school counsellor, where appropriate.

-If attendance, despite support, continues to decline and falls below 75% then the School reserves the right to request that parents/carers pay in order to enter the student for their examination as an external candidate and/or not to enter the student for their A Level examination.
+If attendance, despite support, continues to decline then the school reserves the right to request that parents/carers pay in order to enter the student for their examination as an external candidate and/or not to enter the student for their A Level examinations.

-This is in accordance with advice given in the Education and Skills Funding Agency (ESFA): Funding guidance for Young People 2021 to 2022, which states:
+This is in accordance with advice given in the Education and Skills Funding Agency (ESFA): Funding guidance for young people 2019 to 2020 document from the Department for Education which states:

-- Institutions can apply reasonable conditions of attendance in order to qualify for free examination entry - o institutions can charge for examinations and resits as follows: - where the required attendance or completion of work has not been achieved - where the student fails without good reason to sit the examination for which the institution has paid - where a student resits, an examination resulting from an initial examination failure - where a student resits an exam with the aim of achieving marginal improvements in grades
+i.
+Institutions can apply reasonable conditions of attendance in order to qualify for free examination entry ii.
+Institutions can charge for examinations and resits as follows o where the required attendance or completion of work has not been achieved. o where the student fails without good reason to sit the examination for which the institution has paid.

+o where a student resits an examination resulting from an initial examination failure. o where a student resits an exam with the aim of achieving marginal improvements in grades.

-Point 16, page 13, ESFA: Funding Guidance for Young People 2021-2022
+Point 16, page 10, ESFA: Funding Guidance for Young People 2019 to 20201,